zhaoxiaoha/github-trending/README.md

 ### Github热门项目
 ## All language

+* 【2025-10-05】[paaatrick / playball](https://github.com/paaatrick/playball) - Watch MLB games from the comfort of your own terminal
+* 【2025-10-05】[glide-browser / glide](https://github.com/glide-browser/glide) - An extensible and keyboard-focused web browser
 * 【2025-10-04】[microsoft / agent-framework](https://github.com/microsoft/agent-framework) - A framework for building, orchestrating and deploying AI agents and multi-agent workflows with support for Python and .NET.
 * 【2025-10-04】[amir1376 / ab-download-manager](https://github.com/amir1376/ab-download-manager) - A Download Manager that speeds up your downloads
 * 【2025-10-03】[google / tunix](https://github.com/google/tunix) - A JAX-native LLM Post-Training Library